thunderpleco/aws-query-in-place/README.md

 # Query-In-Place Workshop

 This document proivdes the instruction for AWS builder session.
-Understanding of a data lake construct, AWS S3 Select, Glacier Select, Athena and Glue is recommended.
+Understanding of a data lake construct, Amazon S3 Select, Amazon Glacier Select, Amazon Athena and AWS Glue is recommended.

 AWS Accounts: